isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-opt-out-of-sale.md

 Advertising Cloud generates monthly reports of IDs that customers have submitted for opt-out-of-sale requests for the account.
 Each report is available as a tab-separated text file compressed into GZIP format.
 The data consolidates requests captured using CCPA opt-out-of-sale segments that were created in Advertising Cloud DSP and any submissions made via the Privacy Service API.
 User IDs captured in CCPA opt-out-of-sale segments are identified by segment and by advertiser.
 Reports are generated on the first of each month for the previous month.
 For example, the monthly user list for June is available on July 1.

-You can retrieve links to the monthly reports that were created in the previous three months, either from within Advertising Cloud DSP or by using the Advertising Cloud Trafficking API.
+You can retrieve links to the monthly reports that were created in the previous three months, either from within Advertising Cloud DSP or by using the Advertising Cloud [!DNL Trafficking API].
 Each link is valid for seven days but refreshes each time a customer attempts to retrieve one.

 ### Method 1: Retrieve Consumer Opt-Out-of-Sale Reports Within Advertising Cloud DSP

 1. Log into the advertiser's account in Advertising Cloud DSP at [https://advertising.adobe.com/](https://advertising.adobe.com/).
 1. [Retrieve the reports](/help/dsp/audiences/ccpa-opt-out-segment-report-retrieve.md).

-### Method 2: Retrieve Consumer Opt-Out-of-Sale Reports Using the Advertising Cloud Trafficking API
+### Method 2: Retrieve Consumer Opt-Out-of-Sale Reports Using the Advertising Cloud [!DNL Trafficking API]

-This feature is available to organizations that use the Trafficking API.
-See the documentation for the Trafficking API for more information.
+This feature is available to organizations that use the [!DNL Trafficking API].
+See the documentation for the [!DNL Trafficking API] for more information.

-If your organization doesn't use the Trafficking API but is interested in more information, contact your Adobe account manager.
+If your organization doesn't use the [!DNL Trafficking API] but is interested in more information, contact your Adobe account manager.

-## Appendix: Example CCPA Opt-Out-of-Sale Request for Privacy Service API Users
+## Appendix: Example [!UICONTROL CCPA Opt-Out-of-Sale] Request for Privacy Service API Users

 ```
 curl -X POST \